 Pronunciation III: Pitch Accent & Devoicing

-In our third installation on Japanese pronunciation, we will be going over two important features about it that make the language sound uniquely Japanese: pitch accent and vowel devoicing.
+In our third lesson on Japanese pronunciation, we will explore two essential features: pitch accent and vowel devoicing.

-1. Accent on the first mora: The pitch starts high then drops on the next mora, leveling out.
+1. Accent on the first mora: The pitch starts high on the first mora, then it drops on the next mora—leveling out.

-2. Accent in the middle: The pitch rises, reaches a maximum at the accented mora(e), then drops.
+2. Accent in the middle: The pitch rises and reaches its highest point on the accented mora, then it drops immediately after.

-3. Accent on the last mora: The first mora of the word is low and all other morae are high.
-The pitch drop occurs on whatever is attached to the word.
+3. Accent on the last mora: The first mora is low, with the remaining morae pronounced at a high pitch.
+The pitch drops only when something is attached to the word, like a particle.

-For words whose patterns are 2-4, the word starts with an initial rise in pitch.
-How these patterns manifest can best be visualized when considering how many morae are actually in a phrase.
+For words with patterns 2–4, the pitch begins with an initial rise.
+How these patterns manifest can best be visualized when considering the number of morae in a phrase.

-Chart Note: Low-pitched morae are marked with a grave accent (`) and high-pitched morae are marked with an acute accent (´).
+Chart Notes: Low-pitched morae are marked with a grave accent (`); high-pitched morae are marked with an acute accent (´).
+Accented morae are in bold.
+Downsteps are marked by ↓.

 (ward)